 5. Keep Learning

-Pupil's voice is crucial in understanding difficulties in mental health and wellbeing.
-As a school, we recognise that no mental health difficulty is the same and that listening to the voice of the child and the family builds the foundation to support.
+A pupil's voice is crucial in understanding difficulties in mental health and wellbeing.
+As a school, we recognise that no mental health difficulty is the same and that listening to the voice of the child and the family builds the foundation for support.
 We follow a multi-step approach:

 1. Understand the difficulty through talking and listening.